ChrisMcDan/HCL-Training/Assignments/July/src/main/java/com/assignments/Assignment_5/README.md

 Java 8

-Create a class, Employee, while the properties of an Employee are id,name,age,gender,dept,yearofjoining,salary;
+Create a class, Employee, while the properties of an Employee are id, name, age, gender, dept, yearofjoining, and salary.

 Based on the above context:

-Based on the questions try to create hard coded data; Useing only java 8 features.
+Based on the questions try to create hard coded data; Using only java 8 features.

 1. How many male and female employees are there in this organization?
 2. Find out Average age of male and female emps?